Skip to content

 Byte-oriented scanning

-Borrowed & owned APIs
+Borrowed and owned APIs

 Read the benchmark methodology